ioccc-src/winner/2014/deak/README.md

 ### Compiler warnings

-Yes, unfortunately there are compiler warnings of the kind "initialization makes integer from pointer without a cast" the provided Makefile automatically disables them.
+Yes, unfortunately there are compiler warnings of the kind "initialization makes integer from pointer without a cast" but the provided Makefile automatically disables them.

 ## Copyright and CC BY-SA 4.0 License: